 This class utilizes a common glassware system in which you will check out the necessary items for each experiment on the day of the lab.
 It is your responsibility to make sure that all glassware is returned clean and unbroken at the end of the lab period.
-Failure to do so may result in your student account being charged for it.
-If you drop this course, you are still responsible for any accrued charges.
-Any person who has not settled their account balance by the end of the last scheduled lab period for the quarter will have an administrative fee added to their student account and a hold put on their registration.
+Students who do not do so will lose lab participation points.